root-project/web/about/save_data.md

 Finally, ROOT has been designed keeping in mind the requirements coming from the enormous amount of data produced by high-energy physics experiments.
-This means that ROOT allows to save and access terabytes of data in a highly optimized way. ecause the total computing time for a given task depends both on the CPU speed nd on the data access time (that includes accessing and caching information from he main memory, and accessing and caching information from the disks), the quick data access allowed by ROOT effectively improves the performance of data analysis.
+This means that ROOT allows to save and access terabytes of data in a highly optimized way.
+Because the total computing time for a given task depends both on the CPU speed and on the data access time (that includes accessing and caching information from he main memory, and accessing and caching information from the disks), the quick data access allowed by ROOT effectively improves the performance of data analysis.